Brownian limits, local limits and variance asymptotics for convex hulls in the ball: Paraboloid growth and hull processes

-In this section we introduce the paraboloid {\it growth} and {\it hull} processes in the upper half-space $\R^{d-1} \times \R_+$ often interpreted as formal {\it space-time} below, with $\R^{d-1}$ standing for the spatial dimension and $\R_+$ standing for the time \--- whereas this interpretation is purely formal in the convex hull set-up, it establishes a link to a well established theory of growth processes studied by means of stabilization theory, see below for further details.
-These processes will turn out to be infinite volume counterparts to finite volume parabolic growth processes, which are defined in the next section, and which are used to describe the behavior of our basic re-scaled functional and measures.
+In this section we introduce the paraboloid \textit{growth} and \textit{hull} processes in the upper half-space $\R^{d-1} \times\R_+$ often interpreted as formal \textit{space--time} below, with $\R^{d-1}$ standing for the spatial dimension and $\R_+$ standing for the time dimension.
+Although this interpretation is purely formal in the convex hull set-up, it provides a link to a well-established theory of growth processes studied by means of stabilization theory; see below for further details.
+These processes turn out to be infinite volume counterparts to finite volume paraboloid growth processes, which are defined in the next section, and which are used to describe the behavior of our basic re-scaled functionals and measures.